 The ad didn’t stop there, though.
 In addition to showing us that there is nothing emasculating about men playing Barbie with their daughters, the campaign also subtly shows us that the heart-warming phenomenon wasn’t limited to any market segments in particular - the dads and daughters themselves were also quite diverse.

-This isn’t to say the father-daughter storyline wasn’t already popular before, but in choosing real Barbie customers as actors, Mattel was able to create an authentic testimony that there are no barriers to Barbie.
+This isn’t to say the father-daughter storyline wasn’t already popular before, but in using UGC and choosing real Barbie customers as actors, Mattel was able to create an authentic testimony that there are no barriers to Barbie.

-The Gap - I Am Gap- Portrait of an American Summer
+Gap - I Am Gap - Portrait of an American Summer

 For their “I Am Gap” campaign, The Gap took a different approach to casting.
-Rather than going to an agency to find models, they held a street casting.
+Rather than going to an agency to find models, they focused on user generated content by holding a street casting.
 The ethnicities of the models varied, but the clothing brand focused on who each person was with a video showcasing their individuality.

 ”You are the quiet strength in a roaring city,” the video proclaims.
 “You are the free spirit who welcomes the unknown.
 You are the cattle driver, the BMX rider, the artist in the making.
 You are worlds apart in life but neighbors in optimistic spirit.
 You are America.
 You are Gap.”

 Each model was also featured in print ad taglined, “I am Gap - A Portrait of an American Summer”.